 “Rather than seeing remote work as just another way of working, some managers see it as a privilege, while others manage by ‘presenteeism’ – judging workers by their visibility rather than their productivity,” says Blount.

-Blount is a senior lecturer in the Faculty of Business and Economics at Macquarie University, and the Research Coordinator for the Australian Anywhere Working Research Network.
+Blount is a senior lecturer in the Macquarie Business School, and the Research Coordinator for the Australian Anywhere Working Research Network.

 She is co-author of the book, Anywhere Working and the New Era of Telecommuting, published this year, which explores such topics as virtual offices, leadership challenges, digital inclusion, tele-health and professional isolation.